 3D scanner and printer making a replacement part.

 Image source: iStock

-Using advanced simulation software to anticipate behaviour of materials will behave during the printing process will also improve the efficiency of 3D printing and reduce failed prints.210 To maximise the utility of 3D printing in a circular economy, materials such as metals that have greater potential to be recycled, should be prioritised.209 3D printing also has the potential to boost local manufacturing using nearby sources of recycled plastic waste.213
+Using advanced simulation software to anticipate behaviour of materials will behave during the printing process will also improve the efficiency of 3D printing and reduce failed prints.
+To maximise the utility of 3D printing in a circular economy, materials such as metals that have greater potential to be recycled, should be prioritised.
+Deprinting also has the potential to boost local manufacturing using nearby sources of recycled plastic waste.
+Deprinting also has the potential to boost local manufacturing using nearby sources of recycled plastic waste.